anthonyscorrea/cmba-bylaws/docs/02-policy.md

 Each team’s roster must contain a minimum of sixteen (16) players and shall not exceed twenty-six (26) players, in each case, excluding non-playing Managers and coaches.

 #### Roster Information Requirements
-A team’s rosters as submitted to the Commissioner on or before June 1 shall contain the following information for each rostered player: name, age, bats/throws, position(s),uniform number, and face photo.
-Rosters shall be submitted in Excel or via Google sheets (or similar editable spreadsheet.)
+A team’s rosters as submitted to the Commissioner on or before June 1 shall contain the following information for each rostered player: name, age, bats/throws, position(s), and uniform number.
+Rosters shall be submitted in Excel or via Google sheets (or similar).

 #### Roster Transactions
 Teams may add a total of five (5) players to the roster after the June 1 roster submission deadline.
 The total number of players on a team still may not exceed twenty-six (26).
 In order to add players between June 1 and July 1 but not exceed the 26 player limit, a team may drop players who were rostered on June 1.
 No players may be added after July 1, except as set forth below.